Skip to content

 Naming Convention

-Duplicated model names will cause Elysia to throw an error.
+Duplicate model names will cause Elysia to throw an error.
 To prevent declaring duplicate model names, we can use the following naming convention.

-Let's say that we have all models stored at models/<name>.ts, and declare the prefix of the model as a namespace.
+Let's say that we have all models stored at models/<name>.ts and declare the prefix of the model as a namespace.

 typescript